dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 > We can see that public and private keys are just the holders of the mathematical product and properties of the key generation process.
 {: .prompt-info }

-#### How to use it to encrypt the communication
+#### The process of securing communication with public and private keys

 ![asymmetric flow](/assets/certs-in-and-outs/alice-bob.drawio.png){:style="display:block; margin-left:auto; margin-right:auto"}

-In very oversimplified manner this happens
+In a very oversimplified manner this happens:

 ```ts
  const privateKey = randomString();